vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Support In IntelliJ IDEA
 ------------------------

-The good news is that if you use IntelliJ IDEA, you don't need to worry about having JShell on classpath, as IDEA offers nice integration with JShell out of the box directly in the IDE.
-This means you get all the useful features such as code completion, syntax highlighting, error detection and more.
+The good news is that if you use IntelliJ IDEA, you don't need to worry about having JShell on the classpath, as IDEA offers excellent integration with JShell out of the box directly in the IDE.
+You get all the useful features such as code completion, syntax highlighting, error detection and more.

-To access JShell from IDEA, simply go to *Tools → JShell Console...*.
+To access JShell from IDEA,  go to *Tools → JShell Console...*.

-Whats also useful is that you can prepare all the code in advance and then just run it on demand rather than in the interactive console mode, which is often much more convenient.
+What's also useful is that you can prepare all the code in advance and then just run it on demand rather than in the interactive console mode, which is often much more convenient.

 ![jshell-idea](./jshell-idea.png)

-Unlike when running directly from console, IDEA automatically adds your current project to the classpath, so you can work with your custom classes out of the box with no setup needed.
+Unlike when running directly from the console, IDEA automatically adds your current project to the classpath so you can work with your custom classes out of the box with no setup needed.

 Conclusion
 ----------
-Finally even Java has its own REPL called JShell.
+Finally, even Java has its own REPL called JShell.
 It is a useful tool for quick prototyping, teaching or demonstration purposes.
 It is easy to use as it removes the need of much of the boilerplate Java normally requires.
 And if you use an IDE, which integrates JShell, the whole process gets even easier.